-Most people follow the typical financial timeline once they’ve finished with college.
-Land a job, rent their first apartment, get married, save enough for their first home, start a family, by a second home, etc. But what about buying an investment property first before your primary residential home?
+Most people follow the typical financial timeline once they’ve finished college.
+Land a job, rent their first apartment, get married, save enough for their first home, start a family, buy a second home, etc. But what about buying an investment property first before your primary residential home?
 Going the usual route does come with the benefits of building credit and allowing you to enjoy your early years.
 But if you’re a 20 something college graduate with a good job, then waiting until you’re in your 30s or 40s may not be the wisest choice.
 The sooner you can get into the real estate game, the better.

 Capital Growth PotentialCapital Growth Potential

 A Source of IncomeA Source of Income

 As a rule, a primary residential property doesn’t make you any money.
 That’s because any profit made from the sale is generally put back into the next property you buy.
 But an investment property can make you money on two fronts.
 The rental yield you’ll earn from tenants and the profit from when you eventually sell.
 When managed properly, an investment property can more than pay for itself.
 So long as the cash flow is positive, the rental income you gain can cover any outgoing costs and your mortgage payments.
 This can make the property a long-term asset that will provide for you in the future.
 You may even be able to cover your rental payments as well.
 Thus, giving you financial independence to plan for the future.

 Since an investment property is tied to your income, you can write off any investments you make in the property and claim deductions for interest payments on the mortgage.
 The same also goes for any depreciation.
 These tax benefits can bring in substantial savings, especially for high-income earners with large amounts of tax.